Welcome to our Vermilion Bay, Ontario Fishing Home Page

 Secondary Species of Fish

-Smallmouth bass, perch and crappie are secondary here.
+Smallmouth bass, perch and lake trout are secondary here.
 Depending on where you go will dictate how the fishing will be for you.
-Some of the lakes offer very good smallmouth bass fishing, while most of them will have smallmouth bass in them, but don’t expect to catch huge numbers of them.
-Perch and crappie are available too but unless you find a backcountry lake with lots of them, we don’t recommend planning a trip to specifically target these fish.
+Some of the lakes offer very good smallmouth bass fishing, but don’t expect to catch huge numbers of them on most of the lakes in the area.
+The same thing can be said for lake trout.
+You have some very good fishing lakes for lake trout, some lakes with none at all and some lakes with low numbers of them.
+Perch are available too but unless you find a backcountry lake with lots of them, we don’t recommend planning a trip to specifically target these fish.

 We have plenty of fishing tips in the following sections: